Class Environment

 Some people have anxiety about speaking in class.
 This isn’t the end of the world, but it is something we can work to fix.
 Talk to me if you find you’re one of these people.
 We’ll work on it or work around it.

-The law school’s attendance policy applies to this course, and violations of that policy may result in involuntary withdrawal and a failing grade in this course.
-In short, attendance is required, and I’ll excuse your absence only if you’re unwell or if a serious and unavoidable conflict arises.
-If you miss a class, please get notes from a classmate and discuss the material with them before coming to my drop-in hours to talk through things further.
+Please be in class on time.
+The law school’s attendance policy applies to this course, and violations of that policy may result in involuntary withdrawal and a failing grade.
+Review the full policy, but the main point is this: regular attendance is required, and it’s your responsibility to sign in for each class session you attend.
+If you miss a class, please get notes from a classmate and discuss the material with at least one classmate before coming to my open hours to talk through things further.
 Classes won’t be recorded or streamed online unless I have to reschedule a class entirely.

 And for reasons eloquently expressed here, please call me Professor Kadri.